 654.310 Places of employment; compliance with applicable orders, rules.
-All owners, contractors, subcontractors, or persons whatsoever, engaged in the construcrepairing, alteration, removal or tion. painting of any building, bridge, viaduct or other structure, or in the erection or operation of any machinery, or in the manufacture, transmission and use of electricity. or in the manufacture or use of any dangerous appliance or substance, shall see that all places of employment are in compliance with every applicable order, decision, direction, standard, rule or regulation made or prescribed by the Department of Consumer and Business Services pursuant to ORS 654.001 to 654.295, 654.412 to 654.423 and 654.750 to 654.780.
+All owners, contractors, subcontractors, or persons whatsoever, engaged in the construcalteration, removal tion. repairing, or painting of any building, bridge, viaduct or other structure, or in the erection or operation of any machinery, or in the manufac-ture, transmission and use of electricity, or in the manufacture or use of any dangerous appliance or substance, shall see that all places of employment are in compliance with every applicable order, decision, direction, standard, rule or regulation made or prescribed by the Department of Consumer and Business Services pursuant to ORS 654.001 to 654.295, 654.412 to 654.423 and 654.750 to 654.780.
 [Amended by 1975 c.148 §1; 1977 c.804 §44]